baines/insobot/README.md

 , other pages in [the wiki](https://github.com/baines/insobot/wiki), and the files 'insobot.sh.example' and 'src/config.h'.

-I should also be available in [#botdev](ircs://irc.handmade.network:7777/#botdev) on irc.handmade.network/7777 (ssl) if you need help.
+I should be available in [#botdev](ircs://irc.handmade.network:7777/#botdev) on irc.handmade.network/7777 (ssl) if you need help.
+See also the [Handmade Network project page](https://insobot.handmade.network) for a place to post forum topics or read project updates.

 ## Contributing
 Any contributions of new modules, improvements to existing modules, or raising